Db.java

 // all regular files (non-subdirectories) except for index.ddps

-try (final var pathStream = Files.walk(dbDirectory)) {
+try (final var pathStream = fileUtils.walk(dbDirectory)) {

 final var listOfFiles = pathStream.filter(path ->

-Files.isRegularFile(path) &&
+fileUtils.isRegularFile(path) &&

 !path.getFileName().toString().startsWith("index")